coinbase/cdp-agentkit/flippando-langchain/README.md

 5. **Art Suggestions**: The agent can generate art suggestions, baseed on the available NFTs for a specific player.

+6. **Arbitrage Suggestions**: Flippando is an "app-first, chain second" project, and it's deployed identically on a variety of chains.
+The agent can analyze the game ecosystem on all the chain where it's deployed and make arbitrage suggestions, both for the available NFTs, and for the $FLIPND fungible token price.

-6. **Twitter Integration**: The agent can post basci flips, art creation and art suggestions on Twitter, fostering engagement.
+7. **Twitter Integration**: The agent can post basic flips, art creations and art suggestions on Twitter, fostering engagement.

 ## Core Components

 1. **FlippandoAgentkit**: The central component that manages interactions with Flippando game contracts.
 It provides a comprehensive set of methods for all game actions and handles blockchain connections.

 2. **FlippandoToolkit**: A collection of tools extending the Langchain library's BaseToolkit.
-This toolkit encapsulates all available Flippando actions, making them easily accessible to the agent.
+This toolkit encapsulates all available Flippando actions.

 3. **Actions**: A set of individual game operations, each designed to perform specific tasks within the Flippando ecosystem.
-These include creating games, flipping tiles, minting NFTs, and creating art.
+These include creating games, flipping tiles, minting NFTs, and creating art, but also changing the current network (chain) or making arbitrage suggestions.

 ## Technical Stack